moonboy12138/moonboy12138.github.io/index.md

 Hi!
 I'm now a PhD student advised by Prof. <a href="https://sites.google.com/view/danfeng-hong">Danfeng Hong</a> at the Aerospace Information Research Institute, Chinese Academy of Sciences (CAS).

-Currently, I am interested in Remote Sensing Foundation Models.

 Prior to CAS, I obtained my B. Eng. degree in Information Engineering from the University of Electronic Science and Technology of China (UESTC).
 During my undergraduate study life, I focused on High-Dimensional Data Analysis and Face Recognition.

 {% include_relative _includes/projects.md %}

+## Research Interests
+Currently, I am interested in Multimodal Remote Sensing and Large Foundation Models.

 ## Education